Lithill/New-Egg-Champion-Website/readme.md

 21) I added customisation for quiz radio buttons with code from [Useful Angle](https://usefulangle.com/post/389/css-radio-button-color).

+22) Attempted to slim down youtube html embed code.
+But I was not able to find information about how to turn the following into css - "allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen".

 ### Known Bugs

 * I could not find a way to include image caption on wrapped image, so I removed the caption.